 How to get to El Chaltén

 From Buenos Aires, fly into El Calafate (which is also the hub for visiting Perito Moreno Glacier).
 The El Calafate airport is quite modern.
 From here, head into town and take the three-hour bus trip to El Chalten.
-Both Aerolíneas Argentinas and Latam fly direct from Buenos Aires to El Calafate.
+Aerolíneas Argentinas flies direct from Buenos Aires to El Calafate, as does FlyBondi.

 There are several companies that operate the El Calafate to El Chaltén bus route, including TAQSA and Caltur.
 We went with Chalten Travel.
 The buses are comfortable and usually depart on time.
 You can book tickets online (recommended in high season) or buy a ticket at the office.
 Check online for the latest timetable.